 // Gets the name of the given desktop

-std::wstring CDesktopWaiter::GetDesktopName(HDESK hDesktop) {
+std::wstring TDesktopWaiter::GetDesktopName(HDESK desktop) {

 // Get it's name using a small buffer first

-std::wstring sDesktopName;
+std::wstring desktopName;

-DWORD nNeededNameSize;
+DWORD neededNameSize;

-BOOL bInfoGotten = GetUserObjectInformation(
+BOOL infoGotten = GetUserObjectInformation(

 UOI_NAME,